 - Which one should you implement?

-You’ll also discover how teachers like you use our HealthCenter21 digital curriculum system to prepare their students for medical assistant certification success!
+You’ll also discover how teachers like you use our HealthCenter21 curriculum system to prepare their students for medical assistant certification success!

 1. What Do the CCMA and NCMA Certifications Mean?

 The NHA Certified Clinical Medical Assistant (CCMA) certification designates someone has the necessary skills to work as a medical assistant focused on clinical skills in ambulatory healthcare settings.